 The following are Senior Community Centers’ most pressing needs:

 Senior Community Centers has served seniors living in Downtown San Diego’s urban core for over 40 years.
 Low-income seniors reside throughout the County, and as smaller meals providers have closed their doors, SCC has expanded its reach into Chula Vista, National City, San Ysidro, La Mesa, Lemon Grove, Spring Valley, Mira Mesa, and City Heights.
 Senior Community Centers is the County of San Diego’s largest provider of senior meals and will continue to expand to meet the need as long as funding is available.

-Downey has been a leader in the fight to provide affordable housing for seniors.
+Paul has been a leader in the fight to provide affordable housing for seniors.
 He opened a 200-unit, low-income, senior housing complex called Potiker Family Senior Residence in downtown San Diego in August of 2003.
 He opened a second project, a 150-unit affordable housing complex for seniors in City Heights, in August 2007.
-The agency also operates 37 units of transitional housing for homeless seniors.
+The agency also operates transitional housing for homeless seniors.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.

 Earned Revenue HelpEarned revenue represents income generated in direct exchange for a product or service.Earned income includes income from government contracts.

 Helping people in our community is an important part of giving back.
 Our local nonprofit sector has organizations with services built for our local community and our unique needs.
 These organizations play an important role in our community and provide social services support.
 San Diego relies more on nonprofits that take care of health and social services than other cities (USD SOLES Caster Center).
 Click on category search to review nonprofits.